Burmese–Siamese War (1785–1786): Aftermath

-Northern Front
+Northern front

 Siege of Lampang

 Prince Thado Thiri Maha Uzana ventured to recruit men from the Shan States and marched the Burmese army of 30,000 men to Chiang Saen.
 The Burmese governor of Chiang Saen called Aprakamani also provided resources.
 As Chiang Mai had been abandoned since 1776, the main outpost of the Lanna Kingdom against the Burmese was Lampang.
-Prince Thado Thiri Maha Uzana and Aprakamani marched from Chiang Saen to attack Lampang in December 1785, leading to the Siege of Lampang.
+Prince Thado Thiri Maha Uzana and Aprakamani marched from Chiang Saen to attack Lampang in December 1785, leading to the siege of Lampang.
 Prince Kawila, the ruler of Lampang, defended the city.

 Preludes to the Battle of Pakphing

 Prince Thado Thiri Maha Uzana also sent his Sitke, Nemyo Sithu, to lead an army of 3,000 from Lampang down south towards the Upper Chao Phraya Plains.
 The governors of Sawankhalok, Sukhothai and Phitsanulok, due to manpower shortages, decided to abandon their cities and flee into the jungles as they were unable to raise armies against the Burmese.
 Nemyo Sithu marched through these cities unopposed and stationed his camps at Pakping, twenty kilometers to the south of the city of Phitsanulok.
-The 9th Division of Nawratha Kyawgaung also entered the Chao Phraya Plains from the west through Rahaeng or modern Tak.
+The 9th Division of Nawrahta Kyawgaung also entered the Chao Phraya Plains from the west through Rahaeng or modern Tak.
 The governor of Tak surrendered and was captured to Burma.